By the Kitchenguy – hubpages

 On the other end of the spectrum, most of us cook with a typical four burner range.
 These throw off one-third the amount of heat as the commercial style monsters, but they still must be properly vented in order for your home to remain odor and germ free.
 No matter which type of cooking unit fits in to your kitchen plans, the essence is the same – it’s all about air flow.
 The bad news is there is no absolute formula for determining exactly how much air flow is the correct amount.
 The good news is that two different methods of calculation can be utilized allowing you as the homeowner to dial the number up or down based on how you live and cook.

-Common sense dictates that the more heat a unit produces, the more air flow imagesCA0YIY5Fwill be required to rid the greater amount of resulting grease and smoke.
+Common sense dictates that the more heat a unit produces, the more air flow will be required to rid the greater amount of resulting grease and smoke.
 Let’s call this the Common Sense Rule.
 That said, thefirst calculation method we will look at is based on cooking surface size and range hood location.
 If the hood is mounted on a wall behind the range (as most are), then you will use the 50 cfm per linear foot of cooking surface rule.
 This method dictates that for a typical 30″ four burner range, you should employ at a minimum a hood able to move 125 cfm’s of air.
 But remember the Common Sense Rule.
 If you do a lot of frying or wok cooking and therefore produce an increased level of grease and smoke, you will likely be disappointed with a 125 cfm unit – go bigger.
 To extend this method to kitchen island cooking, the 60 cfm per linear foot of cooking surface rule should be used.
 With the same 30″ four burner range operating in an island, the minimum cfm’s are bumped up to 150, and as always, the Common Sense Rule is applied.

 The second airflow calculation method commonly used in the industry is the 100:1 rule.
 This rule states that for every 100 Btu of heat a range generates, the hood blower should move 1cfm of air.
 Let’s say you have a four burner range and each burner produces 12,000 Btu’s of heat.
 You should explore hoods with a minimum of 480 cfm blower rating, then applying the Common Sense Rule as needed.
 Don’t forget to boost the number for island cooking applications.